dev117uday/learning-databases/cassandra/cassandra-scylla.md

 #### Gossips

-Scylla, like Apache Cassandra, uses a type of internode communication protocol called Gossip.
+Scylla, like Apache Cassandra, uses a type of inter-node communication protocol called Gossip.

 For [nodes](https://university.scylladb.com/topic/node/) to exchange information with each other.
 Gossip is decentralized, and there is no single point of failure.
 It’s used for peer node discovery and metadata propagation.
 Gossip communication occurs periodically.
 Each node communicates with three other nodes.
 Eventually \(within a few seconds\), the information is propagated throughout the [cluster](https://university.scylladb.com/topic/cluster-node-ring/).
 To see whether a node is communicating using Gossip, we use the _**statusgossip**_ command: